tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 Shock left me momentarily stunned, which gave him enough time to make an exit.
 Darius clicked the safety belt, threw his backpack over his shoulders, opened the rear door, and tumbled out of my sedan.

 I watched the man cascade over the asphalt through the rearview mirror, hopelessly mesmerized.
 The stunt looked orderly and painless, bordering on elegant.
-Within seconds, he was on his feet and brushing himself off.
+He was on his feet and brushing himself off within the span of a few seconds.
 Before long, Darius vanished from view, swallowed by the thick blackness of midnight Appalachia.

 I crashed back to reality.
 He vanished because my car was, of course, still barreling down the road at about twenty-five miles an hour.

-I swung my head forward.
-My eyes widened.
+My head swung forward and my eyes widened.
 Fear exploded in my throat.
 I slammed my foot on the brake and braced for impact.

 Headlights illuminated a rapidly approaching blockade.
 A veritable junkyard of cars, thirty or forty different vehicles, haphazardly arranged in front of a steep cliff face.
 The FireFly app had concealed the wall.
 Instead, the map showed a road that stretched on for miles, with my ex-passenger’s *“destination”* listed as said cliff face.